John Morris (curler): Retirement and Coaching

+In April 2024 it was announced that Morris, fellow Canadian Olympic Curler Jennifer Jones, and Pro Football Hall of Famer Jared Allen were associated with the sports business venture The Curling Group, which purchased ownership and operations of the Grand Slam of Curling series from Sportsnet.

 Grand Slam record

 Personal life

 Morris, a certified personal trainer, currently serves as a full-time firefighter for the Chestermere & Rocky View Fire County Service, living in Canmore, Alberta.
 Drawing on his degree in Kinesiology from Wilfrid Laurier University, in 2009 Morris co-authored the book Fit to Curl, a sport-specific training manual.
 As of 2016, Morris is a Certified Holistic Nutritionist.
 Morris attended high school at Colonel By Secondary School in Gloucester, Ontario and played hockey, softball, volleyball, soccer and little league baseball in his youth.
 In 2016, he graduated from the Chef's Training Program at the Natural Gourmet Institute in New York City.
 Morris has been a 'big brother' with Calgary and the area BBBS since 2011.

 Morris was also an ambassador at the 2020 Youth Olympic Games in Lausanne, Switzerland, where he helped lead and inspire the next generation of young athletes.
 Morris is the third generation of his family to compete in the Brier.
 As well as his father Earle, his great-grandfather Cliff McLachlan skipped Saskatchewan in the 1933 Macdonald Brier.

 In 2010, Morris was featured by ET Canada in a Valentine's special as one of Canada's most eligible bachelors.
 However, he proposed to his girlfriend Maggie and the two had a son together in 2018.
 They had another child in 2019.